gravitational/teleport/docs/4.2/admin-guide.md

 * Audit log settings above are optional.
-If specified, Teleport will store the audit log in DynamoDB and the session recordings **must** be stored in an S3 bucket, i.e.both `audit_xxx` settings must be present.
+If specified, Teleport will store the audit log in DynamoDB and the session recordings **must** be stored in an S3 bucket, i.e. both `audit_xxx` settings must be present.
 If they are not set, Teleport will default to a local file system for the audit log, i.e.
 `/var/lib/teleport/log` on an auth server.